olewsaa/amateur-radio/Q900/README.md

 various gain and volume controls.

 ## Pat
-Pat rely on hamlib and flrig to control the radio via CAT control and works fine.
-The audio is built into the radio and is sharing the same USB connection, which mean that there is only *one* USB cable from the Q900 to the laptop.
+Pat can use hamlib and flrig to control the radio via CAT control and this works fine.
+The audio (sound card) is built into the radio and is sharing the same USB connection, which mean that there is only *one* USB cable from the Q900 to the laptop.

 ### VARA
 Both VARA HF and VARA FM works without any major issues, just select USB audio